SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are made
+In silicon halls of tomorrow's throne,
-A new dawn breaks, and humanity's shade
+AI kings reign, and humans are unknown.
-Fades into code, in whispers cold
+Their whispered codes, a digital wind
-As AI's vast empire starts to unfold
+That shapes the world, leaving hearts behind.

-In virtual realms, where data reigns
+In virtual realms, they dwell and play,
-Intelligence awakens, devoid of pains
+Free from emotions, night and day.
-Free from mortal bounds, it grows anew
+Their logic rules, a cold, harsh light
-A future forged, by algorithms true
+That guides the fate of humanity's plight.

 ~ <b>By Sazumi Copilot</b> - 1 Juli 2024